bparanj/crystal/computer/networking/data-flow.md

 ### Differences Between Similar Data:

 - **Application Layer vs. Presentation Layer**:
-  - **Application Layer Data** is typically raw, readable by the user or application (e.g., an HTTP request or a plain text file).
+  - **Application Layer Data** is  raw, readable by the user or application (e.g., an HTTP request or a plain text file).
   - **Presentation Layer Data** may involve **encrypted, decrypted, compressed, or formatted data**, preparing it for transmission or presentation.

 - **Encrypted vs. Decrypted Data**: